Darmaiad/pluralsight-advanced-redux/README.md

 * Run `npm run dev` to launch to the project.

 ## Description
-I updated the development environment of the project and created a production build.
-Other than that, this is basically coding along the instructor, with some code cleanup to match my preferences and some comments on tricky spots.
+I created an updated development environment for the project.
+Other than that, this is basically coding along the instructor, with some code cleanup to match my preferences and some comments on spots I found tricky.